Bespoke architectural components

 Balustrades & Handrails

-Structural and decorative balustrade systems in mild steel, stainless steel, timber, and mixed materials.
+Structural and decorative balustrade systems in mild steel, stainless steel, wood, and mixed materials.
 Every baluster arrangement, panel infill, handrail profile, newel detail, and structural connection.
 Building Regulations Part K compliant.

 Facade & Cladding Components

-Individual facade panels and cladding systems in metal, timber, or composite materials.
+Individual facade panels and cladding systems in metal, wood, or composite materials.
 Panel geometry, fixing systems, thermal movement tolerances.
 Perforated panels: CNC laser cutting or waterjet cutting files.

 Feature Ceilings & Ceiling Components

-Coffered ceilings, ribbed ceiling systems, timber ceiling grids, decorative plasterwork layouts, and suspended ceiling structures.
+Coffered ceilings, ribbed ceiling systems, wood ceiling grids, decorative plasterwork layouts, and suspended ceiling structures.
 Full 3D geometry model and installation drawings showing every component in context and position.

 Decorative Metalwork